Roberto Clemente: Honors and legacy

 In 1974, the Harlem River State Park in Morris Heights, The Bronx, New York City, was renamed Roberto Clemente State Park in his honor.
 In 2013, forty years after his election to the Hall of Fame, a statue was unveiled at the park.
 It was the first statue honoring a Puerto Rican to be unveiled in New York City.
 Near the old Forbes Field where Clemente began his major league career, the city of Pittsburgh renamed a street in his honor.
-Additionally, the city named Roberto Clemente Memorial Park in his honor.
 At Pirate City, the Pirates spring training home in Bradenton, Florida, a section of 27th Street East is named Roberto Clemente Memorial Highway.
 Over a dozen schools in the United States have been named after Clemente, including the Roberto Clemente Community Academy in Chicago, and the Roberto Clemente Charter School in Allentown, Pennsylvania.

 The United States Postal Service issued a Roberto Clemente postal stamp on August 17, 1984.
 The stamp was designed by Juan Lopez-Bonilla and shows Clemente wearing a Pittsburgh Pirates baseball cap with a Puerto Rican flag in the background.
 The Pirates originally erected a statue in memory of Clemente at Three Rivers Stadium, just before the 1994 Major League Baseball All-Star Game.
 It has since been moved to PNC Park when it opened in 2001, and stands outside the park's centerfield gates.

 In 1999, Clemente was ranked number 20 on The Sporting News list of the 100 Greatest Baseball Players, the highest-ranking Latin American and Caribbean player on the list.
 Later that year, he was nominated as a finalist for the Major League Baseball All-Century Team.
 In 2020, The Athletic ranked Clemente at number 40 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.

+In 2023, U.S. Representative Adriano Espaillat introduced a bill in the U.S. Congress to authorize a United States commemorative coin commemorating Clemente.
+If the bill passes, the U.S. Treasury Department will design a Clemente coin.
+The bill passed the U.S. House with strong bipartisan support in 2024.
+However, because the U.S. Senate did not pass it before the session concluded, the bill expired.
+In 2025, Espaillat co-sponsored the reintroduction of the bill to the Congress.
+The legislation has been referred to the House Committee on Financial Services, and is awaiting a vote to head back to the House floor.

 Personal life

-Clemente was married on November 14, 1964 to Vera Zabala at San Fernando Church in Carolina.
+Clemente was married on November 14, 1964, to Vera Zabala at San Fernando Church in Carolina.
 The couple had three children: Roberto (often referred to as "Roberto Jr."), born in 1965; Luis Roberto, born in 1966; and Roberto Enrique, born in 1969.
 Vera Clemente died on November 16, 2019, aged 78.

 Clemente was a devout Catholic.
 In the 2010s, there was an initiative to have him canonized by the Catholic Church.

 Clemente's older brother Justino visited the Baseball Hall of Fame, and provided insight to the language barrier and racism Roberto faced.
-Justino died in March, 2025 at the age of 97.
+Justino died in March 2025 at the age of 97.